 You don’t really need to go too far to see both European and Asian (especially the Middle East) themes in Istanbul.
 Even a short walk from Sultanahmet to Galata Tower and ending at Karakoy will prove that true.

-Best Walking Routes, Areas and Tours of Istanbul
+Best Walking Routes & Areas of Istanbul 2024

 No doubt, both for domestic and foreign tourists alike, walking around the city is a really enjoyable activity.
 However, it’s also a fact that even Istanbul born and raised locals definitely miss some things.
 It will surely make you happy to find the places worth discovering on the streets of 2700 years old Istanbul.